 “You don’t need super powers to save a life – just a compassionate heart and a willing spirit” - unknown

 Country Retreat Animal Rescue

 Country Retreat Animal Rescue is registered non-profit charity based in Puhoi whose main focus is taking care of rescued dogs and their puppies, and finding their forever homes.
 Urban Dogs is proud to support the work that County Retreat does, and their amazing staff and volunteers.

 Are large dogs separated from small dogs?

 Dogs are grouped in order of size and temperament.
 It is important for small dogs to interact with big dogs and vice versa as when their owners take them out and about they can’t control who they run into.
 However, at Urban Dogs mixing is done very carefully by our qualified team who know dog body language and the groups are ALWAYS supervised.
 We would absolutely not mix a large high energy dog with a small low energy dog.

 Will my dog learn to bark more?

-No, it’s actually the opposite at Urban Dogs, we often get told how quiet the facility is.
-In fact, the meter reader says we are the only doggy day care on the North Shore he doesn’t have to wear his ear muffs into.
-There’s 3 main reasons dogs bark - over excited, bored or under stress – for the comfort of all dogs, team and our neighbours we don’t allow excessive barking.
-A little barking while playing is accepted and a bit of excited barking on drop off (dogs just love coming to day care) and when seeing their owners on pick up (dogs just love their owners) but that’s it.
-Our trainer will work with the parents of any excessive barkers.
+There’s three main reasons dogs bark - over excited, bored or under stress – for the comfort of all our dogs, our team and our neighbours, we don’t allow excessive barking.
+A little barking while playing is accepted and a bit of excited barking on drop off (dogs just love coming to daycare) and when seeing their owners on pick up (dogs just love their owners) but that’s it.
+Our team will work with the parents of any excessive barkers.

 Are the dogs constantly supervised?